htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 from the default definition of all jobs that share the same ``ClusterId``.

-The Layperson’s Description of the Pie Spin and Pie Slice
+The Layperson's Description of the Pie Spin and Pie Slice
 ---------------------------------------------------------

 :index:`pie slice` :index:`pie spin`